-Kaleidoscope roses are unnaturally dyed, which affects the plants’ ability to photosynthesize, which sadly makes them less durable than typical roses.
+Kaleidoscope roses are unnaturally dyed, which affects the plants’ ability to photosynthesize, which sadly makes them less durable than standard roses.
 In addition to roses, other cut flowers including, hydrangeas, orchids, and carnations, can be rainbow-hued using the same process.
 It’s possible to create an entire bouquet made of gorgeous kaleidoscope flowers of various varieties.

 If you’ve always wanted to know how to dye roses rainbow colors, we have a step-by-step guide.

-- Adding the color: Using ordinary food coloring, add several drops of color into separate containers of water.
+- Adding the color: Using ordinary food coloring, add several drops of color into separate water containers.
 The number of colors you use should correspond with the number of sections you’ve made in your stem(s).
-You can regulate how intense you want your end result colors to be based on how much food coloring you add to the water.
+You can regulate how intense you want your result colors to be based on how much food coloring you add to the water.
 For truly intense color, use special floral dye instead of food coloring.
-When choosing water containers, select narrow and sturdy styles and place each stem section into an individual water container.
+When choosing water containers, select narrow and sturdy styles (like test tubes) and place each stem section into an individual water container.
 Note: the stems are very delicate and could break easily if you are not careful.
 You can then place the entire assembly into a vase or larger container so they stand freely.